TabularEditor/TabularEditorDocs/common/CSharpScripts/Advanced/script-implement-incremental-refresh.md

         //    On Jan 1, 2024, it will drop 2022 automatically.
         _Table.RollingWindowPeriods = Convert.ToInt16(refreshDataTextBox.Text);

-        if ( Selected.Column.DataType == DataType.Int64 )
+        // If the selected date column is an integer of type YYYYMMDD... if ( Selected.Column.DataType == DataType.Int64 )
         {
             // Add DateTimeToInt Function